 ABOUT THE HIGH-LEVEL PANEL

-Co-chaired by British Prime Minister David Cameron, Liberian President Ellen Johnson Sirleaf and President Susilo Yudhoyono of Indonesia, the HLP is made up of representatives from governments, the private sector, civil society and academia.
-The Panel is discussing issues such as poverty reduction, economic growth, social equality and environmental sustainability.
-Members will have met five times before delivering their recommendations to the UNSG at the beginning of June 2013.
+Co-chaired by British Prime Minister David Cameron, Liberian President Ellen Johnson Sirleaf and President Susilo Yudhoyono of Indonesia, the HLP brought together representatives from governments, the private sector, civil society and academia.
+The Panel discussed issues such as poverty reduction, economic growth, social equality and environmental sustainability.

-While panelists are members in their personal capacity, they have been asked to collect the views of their ‘natural constituencies’ in order that the final recommendations document is as inclusive as possible.
-As one of only two representatives from the private sector on the Panel, Paul Polman is keen to reach out to a wide range of companies in order that their views on the future development agenda, and crucially, the role of business in ensuring a sustainable, equitable future for all, are incorporated into the HLP’s recommendations.
+As one of only two representatives from the private sector on the Panel, Paul Polman was keen to reach out to a wide range of companies in order that their views on the future development agenda, and crucially, the role of business in ensuring a sustainable, equitable future for all, were incorporated into the HLP’s recommendations.

 PRIVATE SECTOR OUTREACH

-Unilever has started an extensive programme of private sector outreach and is working closely with business organisations such as the UN Global Compact and World Business Council for Sustainable Development in order to develop a point of view which truly represents the thinking of businesses across the world.
+Unilever completed an extensive programme of private sector outreach and worked closely with business organisations such as the UN Global Compact and World Business Council for Sustainable Development in order to ensure that the voice of business was well represented in the Panel's view.
+We consulted with over 300 companies and worked closely with the Global Compact and all major international business associations.
+The combined revenues of consulted businesses exceeded US$8trillion and represent over 10% of global GDP.

-Unilever believes that business can contribute to the systemic change needed to realise poverty reduction and environmental sustainability on a global scale.
-This belief is at the heart of our model for sustainable business growth, the Unilever Sustainable Living Plan.
+The outreach has shown a growing recognition of the business case for tackling major social and environmental challenges that confront us all.
+The findings show that business can contribute to the systemic change needed to realise poverty reduction and environmental sustainability on a global scale.
+This belief is at the heart of the Unilever Sustainable Living Plan.
+Please see Download to read more.

 We have been actively engaging on the issue of food security.
 We believe we have an important contribution to make to this debate given our long-standing experience in sustainable sourcing of agricultural commodities.